ijardillier/netclient-elastic/Readme.md

     _logger.LogDebug("Getting persons");

-Serilog supports destructuring, allowing complex objects to be passed as parameters in your logs:
+Serilog supports destructuring, allowing simple property or complex objects to be passed as parameters in your logs:

     # with a aimple property:
-    _logger.LogInformation($"Person with id {id} updated");
+    _logger.LogInformation("Person with id {Id} updated", id);

     # with a complex object:
     _logger.LogInformation("Person {@person} added", person);

 This can be very useful for example in a CQRS application to log queries and commands.

-See [Serilog documentation](https://github.com/serilog/serilog/wiki) for all informaiton.
+See [Serilog documentation](https://github.com/serilog/serilog/wiki) for all information.

 In some case, you don't want a field from a complex object to be stored in you logs (for example, a password in a login command) or you may want to store the field with another name in your logs.
 You can use the NuGet [Destructurama.Attributed](https://github.com/destructurama/attributed) for this use case.